CodeYourFuture/Module-Structuring-and-Testing-Data/Sprint-1/4-stretch-explore/chrome.md

 ## Got a box for input
 What is the return value of `prompt`?
 ## Return value of promptis a string 'Ayo'
-## It user clicks "Cancel" instead of "OK"?, the retun valuu is null
+## It user clicks "Cancel" instead of "OK"?, the retun value is null